odoo/owl/tools/playground/samples/v3/tutorials/getting_started/3/readme.md

 is set in the app, Owl will check that required props are provided and that their types match.

-The `types` helper supports many other types:
+The `types` helper supports many other [validators](https://odoo.github.io/owl/documentation/v3/owl/reference/types_validation.html#validators):

 - `t.boolean()`, `t.number()`, `t.string()`
 - `t.function()`